Main Menu

 Best Greyhound Insurance

-Greyhound Maintenance and Grooming
+Maintenance and Grooming

-Greyhound Training
+Training

 Greyhounds are playful and have a lot of wanderlust, but they are very smart and easy to train as adults.
 As puppies, they are more difficult to train since they have difficulty with recall.
 Like other sighthounds, they have a very strong prey drive and therefore tend to give chase, being able to see far ahead.
-When you practice letting them go off lead in a safe area, they will remember to come back.
+When you practice letting them go off-lead in a safe area, they will remember to come back.
 It becomes easier as they get older.

-Greyhound Exercise
+Exercise

 Greyhounds enjoy sprinting, with an average high speed of 45 mph.
 Part of their exercise is mental stimulation, so they could enjoy games or hidden treats.
 Other than a daily walk, they need an additional 30-40 minutes of exercise each day.
 They do well living in apartments if they get to be walked.
 If there is no yard, they will require more frequent walking.
 To burst off excess energy, greyhounds sprint in the backyard or through the house.
 Walk them in the early morning and evening to avoid sunburn, and wait an hour after feeding them before playing to avoid bloat or torsion.

-Greyhound Puppies
+Puppies

 Greyhounds and Children

 Greyhounds need to be socialized from a young age with other animals and children.
 Although very people-oriented, the breed prefers quiet and soft-spoken families rather than a family that has very young children.
 Their skin tears easily, making it difficult for them to be around rowdy toddlers.
-They are independent while playing, being more self-motivated than other hunting breeds that require direction.
+Rather, they are independent while playing, being more self-motivated than other hunting breeds that require direction.

 Famous Greyhounds